kubapeter/portfolio/Coursera Courses/Standalone Courses/Oracle SQL Practice Course/Codes/Exercises.md

 >orderNUM = 75692, custCode= 6774, empID = S1234, orderDate =
 >
 >2.
 View the output to ensure the records are correct.
+>
+>## Delete a row
+>
+>1.
+Let’s delete the row in our Orders table where the orderDate is blank.
+This was a cancelled order.
+>
+>2.
+Check your table output to ensure it was removed and that there are only two rows.